Meghanavegi/Adidas_sales/README.md

-We have created a Power Bi dashboard using adidas us dataset
+We have created a Power Bi dashboard using adidas Us dataset